Back-of-the-Envelope World City

 1 trillion square feet is 92,900 square km…let’s round that up and say 100,000 square km.

-160,000 square km is a square with sides of 400 km.
-It is about the size of Wisconsin, or Tunisia.
+200,000 square km is a square with sides of roughly 450 km.
+It is about the size of Nebraska, or Belarus.
+In North America alone, there is already an estimated 230,000 km of urban land.

 Whatever else we may lack, space is not it.